zoekirsh/ruby-enumerables-cartoon-collections-lab-part-2-sfo01-seng-ft-111620/README.md

 Needing to work on one collection and return another collection like this sounds very much like the behavior of [`map`][map]. `map` enumerates over an array, returning a new array.
-The new array is made up of the return values from the block that we provide.
+The new array is composed of the return values from the block that we provide.
 In this way, `map` takes care of the work of pushing values into a new array.